Research Project Descriptions

 Work Began: 08/01/2004

-Title: Neurochemical Sensing with MEMS-Based Microelectrode Arrays
+Title: Neurochemical Sensing With MEMS-Based Microelectrode Arrays

 Funding Source: NIH

-Other Investigators: Matthew D. Johnson (BME), Richard B. Brown (ECE-UT)
+Other Investigators: Richard B. Brown (ECE-UT)

 Faculty Advisor: Daryl R Kipke (BME)